stumathews/UnderstandingLanguageExt/README.md

 # Language.Ext for new developers

-An initial tutorial showing how to use languageExt.
+An initial tutorialshowing how to use languageExt ideas such as pipelineing, delcarative style coding.

-This walks through the fundamentals behind Select() SelectMany() and Bind() and Map() It covers the Linq Fluent and Linq Expression syntaxes when using Select(), SelectMany() etc
+This walks through the fundamentals behind Select() SelectMany() and Bind() and Map()

+It covers the Linq Fluent and Linq Expression syntaxes when using Select(), SelectMany() etc

 The tutorials go through the followng concepts